 A unique feature of the Badger Mountain Centennial Reserve is that the higher you go up its peak, the older the rock formations become.
 Commonly, newer rocks collect over older ones, which would mean that the older rocks would be down at the bottom.
 This characteristic is due to the sharp slope of the land, the newer rock formations slowly eroded over time, revealing the older, more weather-resistant rocks underneath.

-The Badger Mountain Centennial Preserve in Richland Washington, lies on the northeast, southwest axis and is a part of continuous geological feature that extends down to the state of Oregon.
+The Badger Mountain Centennial Preserve in Richland Washington lies on the northeast, and southwest axis and is a part of a continuous geological feature that extends down to the state of Oregon.

 Related Resources For Richland Washington Activities: